 You can get involved in a holographic concert or be fully immersed by the virtual reality areas.
 Dress up in outfits and get photos taken with some of the screen stars of Seoul; then visit the set of dramas like We Got Married or I Live Alone.
 You can even dance with K-pop groups or try your hand at broadcasting!

 Nami Island is worth leaving the alpacas for, though, as its calm waters and verdant forests create picture-postcard scenes that are insanely romantic.
-The final stop, the Garden of Morning Calm, is equally as beautiful with rolling hills carpeted in colourful flowers where you can stroll as though you’re in a period drama.
-At night the garden gets lit up in brightly lights – not as natural, perhaps, but a great sight to see.
-Experienced tour guides provide support and background information at every stop.
+The final stop, the Garden of Morning Calm, is equally as beautiful with rolling hills carpeted in colorful flowers where you can stroll as though you’re in a period drama.
+At night the garden gets lit up in bright lights – not as natural, perhaps, but a magnificent sight to see.

 This selection of things to do in Seoul demonstrates the quirky and multifaceted nature of the city – it’s well worth visiting.